sonifydata/twotone/README.md

 ## What is TwoTone's goal?

 TwoTone explores the potential of turning data into sound, as the primary sense instead of sight, to uncover anomalies and insights through audioscapes rather than a visual chart or graph.
-In attaching individual time-based data sets and individual columns of data to variables in sound (pitch, volume), t lolHmm kohe tool can be a useful data communication tool to create a sonic representation of information.
+In attaching individual time-based data sets and individual columns of data to variables in sound (pitch, volume), the tool can be a useful data communication tool to create a sonic representation of information.

 For the user, the experience is "interaction as an instrument."
 When a selection is made in the dataset it will trigger an audioscape that can be combined with the next interaction to create a realtime composition.
 Each composition can be recorded and shared easily across web or social channels.
 The tool therefore allows users to create new and unique pieces of music by exploring a dataset.
 It is playful but also has practical uses since the representation of the data is as "true" as a visual rendering and any anomalies can be heard, identified and acted upon.